-For additional details, see De-embed/Embed Menu.
+For fuller details, see De-embed/Embed Menu.

 - 8. Define the third element of the Simulation Circuit Model, the Rx Block.
 Use this to simulate the equalization inside the Rx block, allowing you to virtually observe the waveform at the receiver pins.
-CTLE, FFE/DFE and IBIS AMI models are available. - a.
+CTLE, FFE/DFE and IBIS AMI models are available.
+Steps - a.
 Press on Rx on the Main Menu.
 The Rx Configuration Menu comes up.

-- b.
-Choose the type of equalizer to model: User, IBIS AMI, or Thru (no EQ). - c.
+b.
+Choose the type of equalizer to model: User, IBIS AMI, or Thru (no EQ).

+- c.
 If you select User, CTLE/FFE and DFE equalizers can be used.
-For CTLE, under CTLE Type, choose the method to define the CTLE (Standard, IIR, FIR, PCIe 3.0, USB3.1 Short, USB3.1 Long, USB3.1 Gen2 and MIPI).
+For CTLE, under CTLE Type, choose the method to define the CTLE (Standard, IIR, FIR, or PCIe 3.0).
 To view the output of the CTLE, select the Tp10 radio button and assign Tp10 to an available math channel. - d.
 To use DFE and FFE, Clock Recovery must be configured.
 After configuring the Clock Recovery, select the On radio button to turn on the FFE/DFE block.
-Under FFE/DFE Type, choose either Custom, PCIE3, USB3.1 Gen2, or MIPI, and configure the FFE/DFE settings. - e.
+Under FFE/DFE Type, choose either Custom or PCIE3, and configure the FFE/DFE settings. - e.
 If you have previously pressed Apply on the Main Menu, and the only changes to the model are in the Rx Block, you only need to press on the Run Eq button to apply the Equalizer.
 If other changes have been made, press OK in the Rx Block and then press Apply in the Main Menu.

-For additional details, see Rx Configuration Menu.
+For fuller details, see Rx Configuration Menu.